Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Proposed Method

 We assume this approach provides an upper bound for feasible tracking error, which can be proven for simple planning models \cite{kousik2019safe, shao2021reachability}. \begin{assum}[Maximum Sampled Error Contains Maximum Error] We assume that, for a large enough $\ndim_\sample$,

 for all $\ts = 0, \Delta\ts, \cdots, \tf-\Delta\ts$, where $\planv_0 = (\trackv_0)_{1:\nplan}$. \end{assum}

 This assumption is clearly a potential weakness of the method, but we find that it holds in practice because the sampling process produces adversarial $(\trackv_0,\paramv)$ pairs.
 Furthermore, we can refine the tracking error estimate by increasing the fineness of the partition of $\Xtrack\times\K$ into subsets $\itv{\Xtrack}\times\itv{\K}$ \cite{kousik2019safe}.
+Note there exist alternative methods to collect or construct tracking error functions in the literature \cite{verginis2022kdf,chen2021fastrack}.
+If desired, they could be swapped out with \eqref{eq:max_final_error} and \eqref{eq:max_int_error} and PARC would provide guarantees with respect to the new tracking error functions instead.
+We demonstrate PARC's modularity to the tracking error model in Section \ref{exp:time-varying}.

 To incorporate these errors into the geometric computation of PARC, we express them as the \textit{maximum final error set} $\Eset_{\tf} \subset \R^{\nlow}$ and the \textit{maximum interval error set} $\itv{\Eset}_{\ts} \subset \R^{\nlow}$: